Diagnosis of Melanoma

-Ultimately melanomas are diagnosed by microscopic examination of a biopsy specimen.
+Ultimately, melanomas are diagnosed by microscopic examination of a biopsy specimen by a pathologist.
 Biopsying the correct mole or freckle requires one to know what the suspicious features of a melanoma are.
-The features of a mole/freckle that would make one suspicious of a melanoma can best be remembered by using the acronym, ABCDE (see below).
-If it's not possible to remember this then remember to look out for new funny looking freckles that are enlarging.
+The features of a mole/freckle that would make one suspicious of a melanoma can best be remembered by using the acronym ABCDE (see below).
+If it is not possible to remember this then remember to look out for new funny-looking freckles that are enlarging.

-• A : Asymmetry (one side is different from opposite side)
+• A : Asymmetry (one side is different to opposite side)

 • B : Border irregularities (jagged, uneven edge)

-• C : Colour variegation (i.e, different colors within the same region)
+• C : Colour variegation (i.e, different colours within the same region)

 • D : Diameter greater than 6 mm

 • E : Evolution (change) in colour, shape, or symptoms over time

 Other abnormal features include inflammation (redness of the skin around the freckle), bleeding and crusting (scabbing).
 Moles/freckles that are inflamed or crusting are often slightly sensitive and people describe the freckle as having an unpleasant itch.
 A person who notices any of these changes should make an appointment with their doctor as soon as possible.

 The most dangerous melanomas are ones that appear suddenly and grow rapidly because they have a high risk of metastasising early on.
 They can have very bizarre appearances and look nothing like a typical melanoma.
 So, any new rapidly growing spot on the skin ought to be examined promptly by a professional because it could be a melanoma.